fredoliveira/commonplace/README.md

 ## Things for the advanced nerds

-### Configuring options
+### Syncing with Dropbox

 You can edit the directory where Commonplace serves files from by editing the `config/commonplace.yml` file and restarting your server.
 For extra spice, use a directory somewhere inside your [Dropbox](http://getdropbox.com) folder to have constant syncing across your computers and automatic backups to the cloud.
 Delicious.
 As long as this directory has a `home.md` file inside which is used as the main entry point for Commonplace, you're all set.

-### Using apache to host your Commonplace install
+### Hosting with Apache

-If you already have Apache running on your machine, you can use passenger to serve Commonplace.
+If you have an Apache server, you can use passenger to serve Commonplace.
 While installing passenger is out of scope of this document, instructions [are available here](http://www.modrails.com/install.html).
-Once this is done, a VirtualHost entry like the one below (and a properly configured host - in the example below i use `wiki` as my host) should be all you need:
+Once this is done, a VirtualHost entry like the one below should be all you need:

     <VirtualHost *:80>
-        ServerName wiki
+        ServerName commonplace.yourdomain.com
         DocumentRoot /Users/fred/Projects/personal/commonplace/public
     	RackEnv development
         <Directory /Users/fred/Projects/personal/commonplace>